kalliste/seL4-c89/PRISTINE-AND-PRECONFIGURED-PLAN.md

 - Copied the customized x86 kernel sources into `preconfigured/src/` and reset their root counterparts to the pristine commit, trimming the outstanding root `src/` delta from 44 paths to 14 that cover other architectures and platforms.
 - Migrated the remaining ARM, RISC-V, timer, and platform-specific kernel sources into `preconfigured/src/` and restored their root copies from the pristine snapshot so the entire kernel tree at the repository root now matches upstream.
 - Confirmed that the recorded `preconfigured/X64_verified` build metadata now relies solely on the relocated `preconfigured/` trees, preventing the root snapshot from creeping back into scripted rebuilds.
+- Relocated the LaTeX manual into `pristine/manual/` and removed the duplicate tree from the repository root so the pristine snapshot remains the single source of truth.
+- Removed the root `configs/` directory and the top-level `CMakeLists.txt`/`config.cmake` pair after confirming the untouched copies already live under `pristine/`, then moved the remaining toolchain helpers (`FindseL4.cmake`, `gcc.cmake`, `llvm.cmake`, `gdb-macros`, and `VERSION`) into `pristine/` to clear them from the root.
+- Reworked the top-level README so the layout overview, manual links, and build instructions reference the new `pristine/` and `preconfigured/` locations instead of the retired root trees.

 ### Next actions
 - Audit other root-level documentation for assumptions about path locations as additional helpers migrate.
-- Verify that the repository root remains limited to essential metadata plus the `pristine/` and `preconfigured/` directories once the source migrations land, removing any stray files that do not belong there.
+- Verify that the repository root remains limited to essential metadata plus the `pristine/` and `preconfigured/` directories once the source migrations land, removing any stray files that do not belong there (notably the remaining `include/`, `libsel4/`, `src/`, and `tools/` snapshots).
 - Call out in the top-level README and related docs that all pristine sources live exclusively under `pristine/` so contributors do not expect duplicates in the root tree.
 - Audit any remaining recorded build artifacts (for example, additional architecture snapshots) to confirm they also reference the localized `preconfigured/` copies before final cleanup.